4k5h1t/NB-Spam-Classifier-Project/README.md

 Comparing between the values for the mail to be spam or ham, we reach at the conclusion.
 Employing proper prior and effective processing and lemmatization helps in improving the accuracy of naive bayesian spam filtering.

+## Deployment Details
+This project uses MATLAB as the development platform.